letapxad/mybnb-c43/README.md

-# Instrucitons to complie and run the project
+# Instructions to complie and run the project

 clone the repository
 ```